Once you have created a table, you can download the data in the following formats:

 |Excel||Downloads will include RSE data in a separate Excel worksheet.|

 RSE will be represented as an attribute value in the SDMX Generic Data observation element.
-This attribute is only added when the database is weighted and has RSE values in the associated data cube.
+This attribute is only added when the dataset is weighted and has RSE values in the associated data cube.

 Annotations in Downloaded Tables